hamza-yusuff/Distributed-Log-Service/README.md

-# Distributed-Services
+# Distributed Log Services

-This project is essentially a result of my attempt to understand the concepts of Distributed Systems, and implement them with Golang to consequently build a fully-fletched distributed service.
-Since, the learning curve itself is madly steep, I have separated the project developement in the stages listed below.
+This project is essentially a result of my attempt to understand the concepts of Distributed Systems, and implement them with Golang, to consequently build a fully-fletched distributed log service.
+Since, the learning curve itself is madly steep and time-consuming, and understanding the concepts behind distributed service require some prior knowledge, I have separated the project developement in the stages listed below.
 However, the main aim is to build a distributed service with it's very own storage handling, networking over a client and server, and a way to distribute the server instances.
 At the end, if possible, I plan to deploy the service with Kubernetes to the cloud.